 - The breach of duty caused the bedsores to occur

 A nursing home neglect case may be brought against the owner of the nursing home, a management company, the corporate office, staff, and/or the administrator or executive director.
 Through this type of claim, you may be able to recover financial compensation for your loved one’s losses, including medical expenses, future medical treatment, pain and suffering, and emotional distress.

 Nursing Home Abuse and Neglect Must be Stopped

-Our New York nursing home attorneys, Daniel Gallivan and Thomas Gallivan have extensive experience in holding negligent parties responsible.
-We have represented families of victims of nursing home abuse that has resulted in falls, bedsores, malnutrition and dehydration, and sexual and physical abuse.
+Our New York nursing home attorneys, Daniel Gallivan and Thomas Gallivan, have extensive experience in holding nursing homes responsible for abuse and neglect.
+We have represented families of victims of nursing home abuse and neglect that resulted in falls, bedsores, malnutrition and dehydration, and sexual and physical abuse.
 We will pursue the maximum amount of compensation possible for accident victims with bed sores, resulting from: